-The Compensation Committee does not include any current or former officers or current employees of NI Holdings, Inc. None of our executive officers serves as a member of the Board of Directors or Compensation Committee of any entity that has one or more executive officers serving on our Board of Directors or Compensation Committee.
+The Compensation Committee of our Board of Directors does not include any current or former executive officers or current employees of NI Holdings, Inc. None of our executive officers serves as a member of the Board of Directors or Compensation Committee of any entity that has one or more executive officers serving on our Board of Directors of Compensation Committee.